 Radiation therapy.
 The goal of radiation is to kill cancer cells.
 This is done using X-rays, gamma rays, or proton beams.
 This may be done to shrink a tumor before surgery.
 Or it may be done to kill any cancer cells left after surgery.
 Radiation therapy may also be used as the main treatment if surgery is not an option.
 It can also help relieve symptoms caused by a tumor.

 Targeted therapy.
 Newer medicines target different parts of tumor cells or nearby blood vessels.
-These medicines are usually given in a clinical trial.
 They work differently from standard chemotherapy medicines.
 Some of these targeted medicines are now used to help treat certain brain tumors.
 They are usually used when surgery is not an option.

 Other medicines.
 Other medicines might be used to help relieve symptoms caused by the tumor or its treatment.
 For example, you might be given medicines to help prevent seizures, or to help control swelling in the brain.

 Researchers are also finding new ways to treat brain tumors.
 These new methods are tested in clinical trials.
 Before beginning treatment, ask your healthcare team if there are any clinical trials you should consider.